steltenpower/PowerGists/animation.md

 ---

 ## TODO:
-- Replace the "image needed" images with actual images and then delete the text describing what image is needed
-- Change some current images to have what-is-copied on the left and what-is-pasted on the right
-- Add blood to feather image
-- Buy stock photos, improve own photos
+- Fix images, certainly those in "LOSING INFORMATION" and "LOSING PROCESS".
+Also buy stock photos, improve own photos
 - Improve layout in the sheets
-- Turn this itself in [a notebook to present as sheets?](https://medium.com/@mjspeck/presenting-code-using-jupyter-notebook-slides-a8a3c3b59d67)
+- Turn this itself in [a notebook to present as sheets](https://medium.com/@mjspeck/presenting-code-using-jupyter-notebook-slides-a8a3c3b59d67)
 - Create a 1080p YouTube clip with the above visual reasoning as introduction, followed by some actual (not too technically overwhelming) notebook-based cooperation (have footage? want to create?)

 ## SOURCES